appstack-tech/ios-appstack-sdk/Examples/VirtualStore/README.md

 ### 1️⃣ Appstack SDK - Primary SKAN Handler

-Appstack will serve as your single source of truth for SKAN measurement.
+Appstack will serve as your single source of truth for SKAN measurement with enhanced revenue tracking.

 #### Appstack Installation